Rodel, St Clements Church

 HERITAGE HIGHLIGHTS: 16th century Alexander MacLeod tomb

 What makes Rodel so interesting from an architectural point of view is that most of the church was constructed within a short period of time, roughly 1520-1550.
-St Clement's must have been copmpleted just as the Reformation swept Scotland, so it was probably in use for worship for a very short period of time.
+St Clement's must have been completed just as the Reformation swept Scotland, so it was probably in use for worship for a very short period of time.
 Despite that, the churchyard was used for burials by the MacLeod's for centuries.

-The church itself, though, suffered from neglect, and by the 18th century it stood roofless to the sky.
+The church itself, though, suffered from neglect, and by the 18th century, it stood roofless to the sky.
 Captain Alexander MacLeod of Berneray had a new roof built in 1784, but that burned down almost immediately after it was finished.
-Captain MacLeod perservered, and the roof was rebuilt once more in 1787.
+Captain MacLeod persevered, and the roof was rebuilt once more in 1787.
 Once again decay set in, and the church had to be restored once more in 1873 under the patronage of the Dowager Countess of Dunmore.

 Who built Rodel church?